ARCHER2-HPC/archer2-fortran-intro/section5.02/README.md

 # Pointers and targets

-Pointers are extremely useful for certain types of operations: they profile a way to refer indirectly to other variables or names (athey act as an _alias_), or can be used for establishing dynamic data structures.
+Pointers are extremely useful for certain types of operations: they provide a way to refer indirectly to other variables or names (they act as an _alias_), or can be used for establishing dynamic data structures.

 ## Pointer attribute